khuck/ecp-wdm-coe/README.md

 ## Building elsewhere

-Change the settings in "sourceme.sh" as appropriate.
+Change the settings in `sourceme.sh` as appropriate.
 Modules in particular.
 Depending on your host CPU arch, you might have to change the `Kokkos_ARCH_SNB` argument in the kokkos build to a different architecture.  `Kokkos_ARCH_SNB` is for intel sandybridge.
 See